 The Ageing Better Fund does not provide grants and so you will not receive a lump sum for your activities.
 Instead, the fund can cover expenses for your activity.
 In practice, this means that BVSC (the organisation that manages the Ageing Better Fund) will buy items or services on your behalf, which will enable you to deliver the activity.
 If you have any questions about this, contact an Ageing Better Hub.

-If you have previously been successful and have had the fund cover costs for an activity, you can apply again after six months of receiving the confirmation letter (or email).
-However, you cannot have expenses covered for the same or a repeat activity so if you want to do something similar to what the fund already paid for, your application would need to demonstrate how your activity is run with different target groups, in a new area or how it has otherwise been developed from your initial activity.
+If you have previously been successful and have had the fund cover costs for an activity, you cannot apply to have expenses covered for the same or a repeat activity so if you want to do something similar to what the fund already paid for, your application would need to demonstrate how your activity is run with different target groups, in a new area or how it has otherwise been developed from your initial activity.

 All applications need to be signed by a minimum of three older people over 50 to show they support your activity.
 You also need to speak to older people in your local area, to make sure the activity you are putting on is something that they want and need.
 The fund is overseen by a Fund Panel that review applications on a monthly basis.
 Older people sit on the panel and help make decisions.